LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 We are your Masters of Ceremony for today's gathering.
 I'm Larry, and this is Marlen.
 It is our distinct honor to guide you through today's event.
 We would like to extend a warm and heartfelt welcome to each and every one of you from SMBC Indonesia Manado Branch and the surrounding regions.
 Your presence here today is a testament to the strong unity and collaborative spirit that defines our organization.

-Before we begin, let us remember our commitment to excellence as we continue to build a stronger and more impactful SMBC Indonesia - 'Melayani Dengan Tekun, Tumbuh Bersama, dan Berkontribusi untuk Negeri' (Serving Diligently, Growing Together, and Contributing to the Nation)."
+Before we begin, let us remember our commitment to excellence as we continue to build a stronger and more impactful SMBC Indonesia - 'Melayani Dengan Tekun, Tumbuh Bersama, dan Berkontribusi untuk Negeri' (Serving Diligently, Growing Together, and Contributing to the Nation).
+This reflects our official tagline 'Bersama Lebih Bermakna' (Together More Meaningful) and our commitment to 'Do Good Be Great'."

 ## Introduction of Key People